1.Mongolia travel advice

 It is always great to have a gift to exchange for any hospitality received when staying in nomad’s yurt.
 They appreciate handy stuff like headlamp, AA batteries, notepads, pencils, sewing kit and soap.
 You can a take photo of them with permission and send them once you get home through Man of Millennium Address .

-Some of nomadic families who live within national park or sightseeing area, run their own small business that renting ger accommodation for backpackers.
+Some nomadic families who live within national park or sightseeing areas run their own small businesses that rent ger accommodation for backpackers.
 It gives you a chance to get closely acquainted with the way of life and Nomadic way of lifestyle.
-Ger accommodation has 4 o-6 beds and occupancy is based on multi-share but with only your group members and not with another tours.
+Ger accommodation has 4 o-6 beds and occupancy is based on multi-share but with only your group members and not with other tours.
 Most nomadic families do not have formal toilets in their summer places, so the most you can expect to find is a designated toilet trench that may be screened on three sides.
 No showering facilities will be available in some of the local ger guesthouses.
+Travel tips Mongolia.

 Tourist Ger Camp

 Out of the city, tourist ger camps are the most commonly available full service facilities.
 They use the traditional dwelling, the felt covered ger, as guest rooms.
 Each ger normally has between 2 and 4 single beds in it, along with a traditional stove, a simple table, and sometimes cupboards and wash stands.
 There will generally be a central building that houses hot water showers, sinks, and western style toilets.
 This building will be some distance from your ger.
 In a separate building there will be a restaurant or dining room, and sometimes a bar or a recreation room.
 If a Ger Camp was not connected to the central electricity system, Ger Camps usually run a generator in the evening or provide lighting from solar charged batteries for some part of the night, allowing you to have light for using the washroom facilities, reading, charging your camera gears.
 Taking shower is possible.